The-Foreigners/The-Foreigners.github.io/_posts/726-1-21-2-The-Library.md

 layout: post
 title: The Library
 ---
-Looted from the chambers of Moremusk and transfered to the library of Tresendor Manor.
+<h3>Looted from the chambers of Moremusk and transfered to the library of Tresendor Manor.</h3>

 __The Rise and Fall of Rhestilor__
 This book outlines the rise and fall of the duchy of Rhestilor.